peerhenry/vue-redux-connect/README.md

 In your source code, import the function `connect` using `import { connect } from 'vue-redux-connect'`.
 Define a function that maps the state of your store to component props `mapStateToProps`.
 Now you can write:

-`const connectedComponent = connect(mapStateToProps)(myComponent)`.
+`const connectedComponent = connect(mapStateToProps)(myComponent)`

-If the component also needs to dispatch actions on the store, you can define a function `mapDispatchToProps` and pass it as a second parameter in connect.
+If the component also needs to trigger one or more actions on the store, you can define a function `mapDispatchToProps` and pass it as a second parameter in connect:

-`const connectedComponent = connect(mapStateToProps, mapDispatchToProps)(myComponent)`.
+`const connectedComponent = connect(mapStateToProps, mapDispatchToProps)(myComponent)`

 ## Example

 This example describes a basic store that has an integer as its state, and handles a single action of type 'increment'.

 `store.js`
 ```js